flutter/website/src/docs/development/platform-integration/web-images.md

 ### Host your images in a CORS-enabled CDN.

-Typically content delivery networks (CDN) can be configured to customize what domains are allowed to access your content.
+Typically, content delivery networks (CDN) can be configured to customize what domains are allowed to access your content.
 For example, Firebase site hosting allows [specifying a custom][16] `Access-Control-Allow-Origin` header in the `firebase.json` file.